Environmental Projects for Teens and Classrooms

 Environmental Classroom Projects: Calculate your impact on the environment.

-Everyone wants to feel like they are contributing to something bigger than themselves.
-This is a great way to make a difference.
-When we reduce our consumption, we can calculate its environmental impact.
-Here is a list of ideas to consider:
+Everyone wants to feel like they are part of something bigger than themselves.
+This is a great way to help make a big environmental impact, which can lead to a big impact on our planet.
+When we use less, we can see how it affects the environment.
+Here is a list of ideas to think about:

 • Calculate how much trash each student generates daily, week, month, and year.

-• Calculate how much trash their family, school, city, town, and state generates yearly.
+• Please find out how much trash their family, school, city, town, and state make yearly.

-• How can they reduce their CO2 emissions?
-Calculate how much emissions your family could save by using public transportation to school and work.
-Ideas include using energy-efficient lightbulbs in their house and switching to a vegetarian or vegan diet.
+• How can they lower their CO2 emissions?
+Calculate how much CO2 your family could save by using public transport to school and work, which can contribute to better air quality.
+Consider using energy-saving lightbulbs at home.
+You could also try a vegetarian or vegan diet.

-• If each student reduces their CO2 emissions by 1/3, how much would CO2 would they save?
-How much CO2 would they produce?
+• If each student cuts their CO2 emissions by 1/3, how much CO2 would they avoid?
+How much CO2 would they create?

 Subjects: Math, science with an engineering component

-Have students list all the appliances and light bulbs in their house.
-How much energy does their home use if all the lights are on for 4 hours daily?
-How much energy could they save by switching to energy-efficient appliances?
+Have students write down all the appliances and light bulbs in their homes.
+If all the lights stay on for four hours daily, how much energy does their house use?
+How much energy could they save by changing to better appliances?

 Environmental Classroom Projects: Local business energy audit

-You can move your energy audit project to a local business.
-Learn how much trash they create.
-How many appliances does it use daily?
-Are there ways for them to reduce their waste or CO2 emissions?
-With the savings, how much CO2 emissions could be reduced?
-For a more straightforward project, estimate how much junk.
-Older students can call or visit your local businesses and do an energy audit.
+You can take your energy audit project to a nearby business.
+Could you find out how much trash they produce?
+Check how many appliances they use each day.
+Are there ways for them to cut down on waste or CO2 emissions?
+With the savings, what amount of CO2 emissions could be lowered?
+For a more straightforward project, estimate how much junk they have.
+Older students can call or visit these local businesses for energy audits.

 Write proposals to companies and lawmakers.